masonmarker/TheMsnProject/msnscript2/README.txt

 see /demos for demonstrations
+see /tests for syntax specific usage (find the most recent validator in /tests)

 file-based code depends on the user's current directory after executing a .msn2 program, verify that file paths in written code are compatible with the directory at which the program is launched